Questions & Answers: D.M.D. Program Admissions

 Do you require criminal background checks or verification of past educational disciplinary records?

 Yes.
-Beginning Fall 2011, as a condition of acceptance and continued enrollment, entering students are required to complete a criminal background check and a Deans’ Certification Form verifying their past educational disciplinary records.
+As a condition of acceptance and continued enrollment, entering students are required to complete a criminal background check and a Deans’ Certification Form verifying their past educational disciplinary records.
 Offers of admission are not considered final and enrollment is not permitted until completion of both of these items have results deemed favorable by UFCD.

 Will you automatically receive my DAT scores from the ADA?